 Causes and Risk Factors

 Many cases of macular degeneration are a result of aging and the natural deterioration of the eye tissue that is needed for clear vision.
-This disease can also be related to a genetic factor in patients who have a gene variant known as complement factor H. Nearly half of the blinding cases of macular degeneration are linked to this genetic deficiency.
+However, this disease can also be related to a genetic factor in patients.

 - High fat diet

 - Side effects of certain drugs

 Patients can minimize their risk of macular degeneration by practicing a healthy, active life and getting regular eye exams.
 It is important for all patients to exercise regularly, avoid smoking, and eat a balanced diet that includes foods known to preserve vision and prevent eye diseases.